-The school can confiscate any electronic items being used inappropriately on the premises such as mobile phones, etc. The school reserves the right to view, confiscate and delete any files deemed to be inappropriate that are brought on to the school site on electronic equipment e.g. photos on a mobile phone.
+The school can confiscate any electronic items being used inappropriately on the premises such as mobile phones, etc. The school reserves the right to view, confiscate and delete any files deemed to be inappropriate that are brought on to the school site on electronic equipment e.g., photos on a mobile phone.
 In certain circumstances, we reserve the right to retain electronic data as evidence.

 Students wearing any accessories or jewellery which do not follow the school uniform policy can expect to have these items confiscated.
-Any confiscated item will be logged and available for collection at the end of
+Any confiscated item will be logged and available for collection at the end of the school day.
+Where a student is unable to immediately rectify a uniform issue e.g. hair dye or false nails, they will spend time in the lesson removal room until they are able to follow uniform expectations.
+In all cases, parents will be informed and given the opportunity to rectify the issue.

 Where students repeatedly break rules, they may be asked to hand in items at the beginning of each day to reduce unnecessary time wasting for teachers.
-Students may also be asked not to bring items to school at all eg. mobile phone and bag searches used to support this.
-For repeated offences of this nature parents will be asked to collect confiscated items.
+Students may also be asked not to bring items to school at all e.g., mobile phone and bag searches used to support this.
+For repeated offences of this nature, parents will be asked to collect confiscated items.
 Where items have been previously returned to parents and have been brought again to school, they will be confiscated again and retained until the end of term.
-Where items are not collected the school will dispose of them at the end of every term.
+Where items are not collected, the school will dispose of them at the end of every term.

 Students with smoking/vaping materials, including electronic devices and fluid will have these confiscated and destroyed whether they are found to be smoking/vaping or not.
 They will also be issued with a sanction for bringing such materials on to the school premises.
-Students will also receive sanctions for smoking/vaping near the school, and if they are recognisable as a School Student on their way to and from school.
+Students will also receive sanctions for smoking/vaping near the school, and if they are recognisable as a West Exe School student on their way to and from school.

-In certain instances, items will not be returned to students and will be disposed of by the school according to the guidance in the DfE document as above.
+In certain instances, items will not be returned to students and will be disposed of by the school according to the guidance in the DfE (Department for Education) document as above.